skilltron/Pixel_Art_Maker/README.md

 Please give it a a try.
 I hope that you enjoy it.

+Check out the Dustin image I made as a sample.

 # Install
 git clone https://github.com/skilltron/Pixel_Art_Maker
 Open index.html in your web browser